nic-dgl104-winter-2024/rrj-mijuanmontalvo/README.md

 Capitalization error: The please in the statement should start in capital letter 'P'.

 I would like to review this issue and search a possible solution.

+## CONTRIBUTE TO PATTERN-LIBRARY

+I would like to work in the issue: "Write definition of Observer pattern in README.md #23" because I am new in design patterns and I would like to start learning with the definitions firt

+## FOLLOW-UP QUESTIONS AND REFLECTIONS

+**What is the hardest/most challenging thing you had to do this week for DGL 104?
+How did you overcome this challenge?**

+The most difficult thing was finding a problem in the external and internal repositories that I could support with my level of knowledge, taking into account that I have never performed tasks similar to these.
+The way to overcome this problem was to review as much information as possible related to the issues.